What is Manipulation?

 18 Signs of Manipulative People:

-there are some indicators of manipulative behavior that you should be aware of in order to identify when someone is employing it against you.
+There are some indicators of manipulative behavior that you should be aware of to identify when someone is employing it against you.

 1-They Don’t Respect Boundaries:

-Manipulative people are often fixated on achieving their objectives, regardless of the harm they may cause in the process.
-You can try to protect yourself from their toxicity, however, they will extract emotional support from you while disregarding your need for personal space.
-You will find interacting with them to be exhausting, degrading, and detrimental to your mental well-being.
+Manipulative people are focused on getting what they want, even if it harms others.
+While you can try to shield yourself from their toxic behavior, they will still take emotional support from you without respecting your personal space.
+Interacting with them often feels exhausting, degrading, and harmful to your mental health.

 2-They’re always criticizing you: